lbechberger/MLinPractice/Documentation.md

 ### Design Decisions

 After looking at the dataset closely, we chose to keep the core words of the sentence, ...
+- remove stopwords like 'a' or 'is'
+- remove punctation
 - use just englisch tweets
+- tokenize

 ### Results